-A self-assessment tax return (a personal tax return or a sa1) is HMRC tax form for individuals to declare their income, expenses and allowances for that financial year.
+A self-assessment tax return (a personal tax return or a sa1) is a HMRC tax form for individuals to declare their income, expenses, and allowances for that financial year.
 HM Revenue and Customs use it to tax sources of income that a person earns but which are not taken through regular channels such as PAYE.

 Who needs to do a self assessment tax return?

-The yearly self assessment tax returns are for a number of people, mostly those who are self-employed, but also people in full-time and part-time workers who have other sources of income, and people who have a foreign income.
+The yearly self-assessment tax returns are for a number of people, mostly those who are self-employed, but also people in full-time and part-time workers who have other sources of income, and people who have a foreign income.
 Here is a list of examples of those who need to submit a sa1 form:

 • Self-employed workers

 • Workers who are members of a partnership

 • People are UK residents & have a foreign income